ibmresilient/resilient-community-apps/fn_slack/README.md

 - Posting messages from Incidents, Notes, Artifacts and Tasks displaying authorship
 - Uploading Incident, Task or Artifact attachment
 - Slack user ID <@U345GHIJKL> and channel ID #C012ABCDE references
-- Exporting conversation history to a text file, saving it as an attachment in Resilient and archiving Slack channel
+- Exporting conversation history to a text file, saving it as an Attachment in Resilient and archiving Slack channel

 ## Installation